 What form of HRT should I use?

-There are many advantages of using the oestrogen as a patch of gel instead of a tablet and having the progestogen as micronised progesterone oral capsule (Utrogestan in the UK) or having a Mirena coil.
+There are many advantages of using the estrogen as a patch of gel instead of a tablet and having the progestogen as micronised progesterone oral capsule (Utrogestan in the UK) or having a Mirena coil.

-There is a very small risk of clot with taking oestrogen as a tablet.
+There is a very small risk of clot with taking estrogen as a tablet.
 For most women their risk of clot is low, so this increase does not put them at undue risk, but many doctors are now preferring to prescribe patches or gels.

 The type of progestogen (needed for women who have their womb) I usually recommend is called 'micronised' progesterone (Utrogestan).
 This is a 'body identical' progestogen as it has the same molecular structure as the progesterone in our bodies.
 This means it is usually associated with fewer side effects than other types of progestogens.
 Side effects of older progestogens can include bloating, weight gain, spots and mood swings.